MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 * "Missing expression after unary operator" is seen when a line continuation character is missing.

+* "Variable reference is not valid" is received when a string is not formatted properly often due to concatenation or a missing escape character.

 ## Get more detail

 Do you want more detail on one of the topics covered in this tutorial step?
 Use the links in this table to learn more.